wangzhen11aaa/http_downloader/README.md

 # This tool is for download purpose.
-## This tool can split target file into parts, and  to supports concurrently download files into local storage.
+## This tool can split target file into parts, and support concurrently download files into local storage.

 # Dependency
 1. libcurl library: download files via http protocol only now.